 Needless to say, this obsession and brutalizing of my body, mind, and spirit is not remotely close to the concept of health I now embody and share with my clients.
-Which is why I’ve created a new program that stars next Monday, June 15th: Happy Belly, Brain, & Body: Love Your Healthy Self Nutrition Program!
+We focus on finding foods that make us feel great, movement practices that light us up, and finding empowerment and creativity in the kitchen.
+That is why I’ve created a new program that starts Monday, January 18th: Happy Belly, Brain, & Body: Love Your Healthy Self Nutrition Program!

-To give you a sense of what we’ll be focusing on in the program and why I don’t believe that any of the above habits and feelings, even though I was thin, do not scream health I’m going to run through a list of ACTUAL markers of health and wellness.
+To give you a sense of what we’ll be focusing on in the program and why I don’t believe that any of the above habits and feelings, even though I was thin, scream health, I’m going to run through a list of ACTUAL markers of health and wellness.

 1. You can digest, absorb, and assimilate the food you put into your body.